EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 };
 ```

-Great.
-The basic schema is now complete.
-Next, define a `primary_key` method, which will be used by `multi_index` iterators.
-Every multi_index schema requires a primary key.
-To accomplish this you simply create a method called `primary_key()` and return a value, in this case, the `key` member as defined in the struct.
+The data structure for *person* is now complete.
+Next, define a `primary_key` member function, which will be used by `multi_index` iterator.
+Every multi_index struct requires a primary key.
+To accomplish this you simply create a member function called `primary_key()` and return a value, in this case, the `key` member function as defined in the struct.

 ```cpp
 struct person {